 Now let us share another interesting tactic employed by students to gain an unfair advantage during online exams.

 Gone are the days of using sticky notes and textbooks.
 Students have transitioned to using software and high-tech gadgets readily available on the market to cheat during online exams.
 Some common examples of such techniques are:

 Ever noticed students having multiple screens open on their computers when taking a remote online exam?
 Seems harmless, right?
 But it’s not because they are leveraging a new-age technology named real-time screen-sharing.
-A test-taker has a helper on the other side of the screen, simultaneously accessing the exam, providing assistance with answers or writing them on the test-taker’s behalf.
+In this form of online exams cheating, the test-taker will have a helper on the other side of the screen simultaneously accessing the exam, providing assistance with answers or writing them on his/her behalf.
 Another way of exploiting the tools available online is by using WhatsApp as a mechanism.
 By enabling this application’s web version on the system, smart cheaters conveniently ping questions to their associates who, within minutes, reply with the answers.
 It’s a clever ploy as most proctors fail to consider and ascertain such a type of cheating.

 Nano-sized, non-wired devices such as Bluetooth earpieces and practically undetectable microphones are standard accessories to undertake online exam cheating.
 The student attempting to cheat slyly connects with another person over a call during the exam, who, in turn, dictates answers, audible only to the test-taker.

 Test-takers on the lookout for how to cheat in an online exam use advanced calculators, smartwatches, mobile phones and other connected devices that store formulas, answers and other data that aids them in finding answers to the test questions.
 Some even use other external smart devices that are easy to conceal and challenging to detect.
 They simply plug them into the computer before or during the test, and cheating is set in motion.